JuliaTorrejon/juliatorrejon.github.io/_posts/2019-07-28-automated-testing-using-selenium-and-browserstack.md

 - Automated Testing
 twitter_text: 'Automated testing using Selenium and BrowserStack'
 ---
-This repository contains information about how to do automated testing using Selenium in order to test different desktop browsers with BrowserStack.
+This repository contains information about how to do automated testing using Selenium to test different desktop browsers with BrowserStack.

 The project has detailed documentation on how install, register and how to initiate a GitLab Runner in order to run the script for desktop browsers.